The view from my window

 Friday was day 27 of the electrician being here (so over five weeks so far) but hopefully just one more day will be the end of it.
 However nice he is, I'm sure we will both be glad to see the back of each other!
 He asked what was going on with the Chuckle Brothers (the three Bangladeshi brothers - electrician/plumber/painter and decorator, where I had refused the electrican's quote but accepted the other two) and I told him nothing as I'd not seen hide nor hair of them since they first came over in January.
 So he told me to get down to the bank and block the deposit cheque (€965) as after 30 days their quote was no longer valid and it would be better to block it rather than try to get the money back.
 So then he asks what's going on with my solar panels (nothing, seemingly) and while I had noticed my bills hadn't gone down at all he told me to get right onto the installers and ask what the hell was going on.
 The woman told me that everything absolutely was up and running and sent me three different legal documents to show that they absolutely had sent the paperwork to me to get me hooked up to the grid.
 The only problem was that they'd gotten both my telephone number and my email address wrong, so it's no wonder I'd never received the paperwork (which I wasn't aware was coming and that I needed to sign).
 I sent her a copy of these mistakes so we'll see how that plays out next week!
 So then he points out how crap my wifi is (I know) and had me call my provider there and then to find out what was going on, given how much I was paying.
 The end result is my provider is coming to instal fibre on Tuesday, I've gotten a mobile wifi for €5 and both my landline and my mobile fees have gone down.
 It's not that I didn't know these things needed taken care of (except for the solar panels) but sometimes it all just feels overwhelming.
 So maybe I will miss this young man after all!

 Edited to add: and of course I totally forgot about my security cameras.
 My service provider sent me a parcel containing batteries and asking me to call them in order for them to help me change the batteries in my internal camera.
 I thought "how difficult could that be?" (assuming you don't mind getting up a stepladder) and it was indeed easy.
 But then they kept sending me messages asking me to call them - which of course I ignored repeatedly because I'd changed the batteries.
 Eventually, as they wouldn't give up, I called back rather bad-temperedly but what they wanted to do was do a test run to make sure the cameras were functioning correctly (my bad)!
-So they had me move out of site, activate the internal alarm, and then move into the line of the camera to set the alarm off so they could take a picture and tell me what I was wearing.
+So they had me move out of sight, activate the internal alarm, and then move into the line of the camera to set the alarm off so they could take a picture and tell me what I was wearing.
 Of course the alarm was so loud that my neighbour came running round, I ran to the door and all the camera guy was either a photo of my right foot or my backside à la Mr. Bean as I ran out of shot!!!!
 In the end it was okay as I just asked him what was hanging over my banister (he correctly answered a white sweater) so another thing sorted.
 Of course it was no big deal but all these things came hammering at me like a battering ram and to say I wasn't necessarily "gracious" (at least in my own mind) would be an understatement!

 In other news, last Saturday was our latest board game evening and I was asking the host, Philippe, how his mom was coping since his 62 year old sister had died suddenly just before Christmas.
 It turns out his mom had died about 10 days later!
 I felt bad as I obviously had no idea, but he reckons his mom just gave up after his sister died.
 Even so, that's a hard blow for anyone to bear in such a short space of time!